MrKWatkins/ZXSpectrumNextTests/Tests/base/Z80N/ReadMe.txt

  LDWS           ED  A5              *DE = *HL L++ D++, flags as "INC D"
   - if the adjustments of HL/DE are wrong, messages are displayed with expected (16b) vs obtained value (16b) (there is separate message for HL and DE).
+  - message if BC was modified by instruction for some reason
   - if unexpected value, two values are displayed: expected (8b) vs value in memory (8b).
   - if unexpected flags, message + two values displayed: expected F (8b) vs real F (8b).